 I was in a terrible stage of my life.
 I thought I had lost not just my mind but also my children.
 I thought that nobody could understand or help me.
 But I was wrong.
 I have my children and control of my life.
 I think that now when a problem arises I will know how to tackle it.
 I now have a network of friends and the good people from MEWSo.
 I asked for help before it was too late.

 When Suna was diagnosed with a terminal illness, she struggled with anxiety and suffered severe depression and panic attacks.
 Alone in London with no one to turn to for help, she confined herself to her house, rarely interacting with the outside world.

 When the doctor told me about my illness I felt I collapsed.
 I thought nobody could understand me or what I was suffering and that I would never cope.
-But being with a befriender and visiting her every week was like a gift.
+But being with a befriender and having her visit me every week was like a gift.
 My fear lessened and my life has gradually been filled with the friendships of women.
 I have started to believe in myself and know that I can manage and feel good about my life.
-Now I know I am not alone. - Suna
+Now I know I am not alone.

 If you would like more information about our campaign, please don’t hesitate to contact us.
 If you would like to support our cause, please consider donating or look at our vacancy page for volunteering options.